Guide

 In general terms, the key requirements under the VASP Regime are as follows:

-• all persons carrying on virtual asset services must be either registered or licensed under the VASP Act, or be granted a waiver from Cayman Islands Monetary Authority (CIMA) if it is an existing licensee under another regulatory law in the Cayman Islands (existing licensee); and
+- an entity carrying on virtual asset services must be either registered or licensed under the VASP Act, or if it is an existing licensee under another regulatory law in the Cayman Islands, be granted a waiver by CIMA (each, an existing licensee); and

 What are the key definitions?